sdiehl/wiwinwlh/tutorial.md

 ---------------

-We've seen constructors promoted using DataKinds, but just like at the value-level GHC also allows us some syntatic sugar for list and tuples instead of explicit cons'ing and pair'ing.
+We've seen constructors promoted using DataKinds, but just like at the value-level GHC also allows us some syntactic sugar for list and tuples instead of explicit cons'ing and pair'ing.
 This is enabled with the ``-XTypeOperators`` extension, which introduces list syntax and tuples of arbitrary arity at the type-level.

 ```haskell